CVPR2021Submit/STANet/README.md

 ## Preparation
 1.Download the official pretrained model
 `net = torch.hub.load('facebookresearch/WSL-Images','resnext101_32x8d_wsl')`
-of ResNeXt implemented in Pytorch, and `vggsound model net = torch.load('vggsound_netvlad')` [vggsound](https://github.com/hche11/VGGSound) if you want to train/test the network.
+of ResNeXt implemented in Pytorch, and `vggsound model net = torch.load('vggsound_netvlad')` [vggsound](https://github.com/hche11/VGGSound), if you want to train/test the network.
-2.Download and put the AVE datasets, AVAD, DIEM, SumMe, ETMD, Coutrot1, Coutort2(Google drive) in the folder of data for training or test.
+2.Download and put the AVE datasets, AVAD, DIEM, SumMe, ETMD, Coutrot1, Coutort2(Baidu Netdisk)) in the folder of data for training or test.
 ## Training
 - Stage 1.
 Train the model of S<sub>coarse</sub>, ST<sub>coarse</sub>, SA<sub>coarse</sub> respectively.
 - Stage 2.
 Train the model of S<sub>fine</sub>, ST<sub>fine</sub>, SA<sub>fine</sub> respectively.
 - Stage 3.
-STANet
+Train the model of STANet.
 python train.py
 ## Testing
 After the preparation, run this commond
 python test.py
-We provide the trained model file (Google drive), and run this command to check its completeness:
+We provide the trained model file (Baidu Netdisk).
-The saliency maps are also available (Google drive).
+The saliency maps are also available (Baidu Netdisk).
 ## Evaluation
 We provide the evaluation code in the folder "eval_code" for fair comparisons.
-You may need to revise the algorithms , data_root, and maps_root defined in the main.m.
+You may need to revise the algorithms, data_root, and maps_root defined in the main.m.
-The saliency maps of the competitors are provided (Google drive).
+The saliency maps of the competitors are provided (Baidu Netdisk).
 Quantitative comparisons:
 ![Quantitative](https://github.com/CVPR2021Submit/STANet/blob/main/fig/cvpr2021.gif)
 Qualitative comparisons: